Selective high schools and opportunity class placement procedures

 • selective high school applications (for Years 8 to 12) open in June.

 Students can also apply for entry to selective high schools in Years 8 through 12, although they can be placed only if there are vacancies.
 If there are no vacancies, they may be placed on a reserve list.
 An application form is available in late June (for entry the following year) from the web sites of all selective high schools.
-Refer to the Selective high schools –Years 8 to 12 applications for the dates for each year.
+Refer to Selective high schools – Years 8 to 12 applications for the dates for each year.

 Table 4 outlines the key steps for each application process.

-Table 4 Key steps by type of application
+Table 4 Key steps by type of application.

-Reserve bands/lists activated mid-November late-August n/a
+Reserve bands/lists activated mid-September mid-August n/a

 3.2 Request reasonable adjustments for testing